The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-David Hockney's Canal And Road, Kyoto (signed) is a Photographic Print from 1983, with an estimated value between £21,000 to £30,000.
-This artwork has an auction history of four total sales since its entry to the market on 17th February 2012.
-The average annual growth rate of this piece is 2%.
+The value of David Hockney's Canal And Road, Kyoto, a signed Photographic Print from 1983, is estimated to be worth between £21,000 and £30,000.
+This artwork has been sold four times at auction since its initial sale on 17th February 2012.
+Over the past five years, the hammer price has remained consistent, with an average annual growth rate of 0%.
 The edition size of this artwork is limited to 10.

 Meaning & Analysis